-Financial liabilities at fair value through the statement of :

-operations:

-Forward contracts on foreign currency 94

-Foreign currency purchase/sell options - 45

-Liability for share purchase option 6,910 4,897

-Other financial liabilities at reduced cost:

-Financial liabilities measured at reduced cost 91,035 94,996
+Financial liabilities at fair value through the statement of operations: Forward contracts on foreign currency 414 94 Liability for share purchase option 6,872 6,910 Other financial liabilities at reduced costs Other financial liabilities at reduced cost: Financial liabilities measured at reduced cost 00.004 04.025 Financial liabilities measured at reduced cost 82,821 91,035

 - C. Disclosure of financial liabilities attributed to the company itself as a parent company (excluding amounts in respect of subsidiaries) (cont'd) - 1.
-Account payable other attributed to the parent company
+Liability for share purchase option